OpenShift Routing - Traffic is not distributed between pods

 So far we verified that:

-• all application Pods are correctly running
+• All the application Pods are running corrctly

 • Let’s check the Route.